-As a Landscape Pro, your customers turn to you to recommend trees for their landscapes that will make their environment beautiful, green, sustainable and hopefully, increase in value.
+As a Landscape Pro, your customers turn to you to recommend trees for the Bay Area that will make their landscapes beautiful, green, and sustainable.

 And with so many choices, it can sometimes be hard to choose the right tree to meet the unique requirements of your project.

-To help you with this challenge, we have assembled a great group of beautiful specimens that Bay Area residents have fallen in love with.
+To help you with the challenge of selecting the right trees for the Bay Area, we have assembled a great group of beautiful specimens that many residents have fallen in love with.
 Our list includes trees with these attributes:

 - | Do well in Bay Area microclimates